- 1-1/2 teaspoons olive oil

 - 2 slices reduced-fat provolone cheese, halved

-- Top with cheese.
-Cover and grill 2-3 minutes longer or until cheese is melted.
-Top chicken breasts with spinach mixture.
+- Top with cheese; grill or broil until cheese is melted.
+To serve, top with spinach mixture.
 Yield: 4 servings.

 "Great presentation and delicious!"